fhalab/evSeq/README.md

 # Installation
 ## Non-Programmers
 This section details installation of high level dependencies: gitbash (Windows users), git, and anaconda.
-If you have installed and are familiar with these items, you can skip this section.
+If you have installed and are familiar with these items, you can skip this section and more on to [General Instructions](#General Instructions).
 Installation on Linux is not detailed here, as we just assume you know what you're doing.
 Once this section is completed, continue installation by moving to [General Instructions](#General Instructions).

 ### Installing Git
 Windows users: Install Git/Git Bash by following the instructions [here](https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/).
 Unless you know what you're doing, sticking to the default options during install is best.